jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

          dvmdostem -f config/config.js -p 15 -e 10 -s 10 -t 150 -l monitor

-.. note:: from 10/14 brainstorming session

-   #.
-User starts by finding the inputs provided for workshop (distribution method TBD, but end result will be a folder mounted into the container at :code:`/home/modex_user/workshop_data` )
-   #.
-User makes a copy of the input dataset they wish to use
-   #.
-User modifies the copy to create a "treatment" dataset.
-TODO: consider naming recommendations
-   #.
-User uses :code:`pyddt-swd` to create a "working directory" for each run (base, treatment)

-      - Each run's config will point to the appropriate input dataset (base or treatment)

-   #.
-User runs the model for each configuration
-   #.
-User analyzes the outputs
-   #.
-Repeat as needed (more treatments - by copying and adjusting the inputs,
-      or more model runs with different settings by using :code:`pyddt-swd` again)

-.. note:: draft ...edit rinse, repeat :-)

-   We will be running the model at the Toolik Field Station (note from Hannah: Utquiagvik for this one ideally).
-We will use the demo demonstration data that is shipped with the TEM model for our "control" or "base" run.
-This data is based on the CRU TS 4.0 dataset.

-   We will then create a second input dataset that is identical to the first except that the air temperatures have been increased by 2 degrees Celsius during the summer months (June, July, August) for the years 2000-2015.
-Update from Hannah: 2019 only, min-July to mid-Sept, increase temperature by 2.6C.

-   This will be our "treatment" or "warming" run.

-   We will then compare the outputs of the two runs to see how the warming has affected the model's predictions of various ecosystem variables.
-Hannah: soil temperature at 10cm depth comparison to observations and between control and warming runs.

-.. note:: draft of the actual instructions for participants

-   do the setup

-   make copy of input dataset

-   create warming treatment dataset (increase air temp by 2.6C in June-Sept 2019) out of the copy

-   create two runfolders, one for control pointing to original input data, one for warming pointing to modified input data

-   run both experiments

-   analyze the outputs (for that locate the observational data)

 .. collapse:: Draft API ideas for creating altered input data
    :class: workshop-collapse
    :name: draft-api